The Research Process

 Find Background Information / Refine a Topic / Use Effective Search Strategies

 Find Books / Find Popular Articles (Magazines and Newspapers) / Find Scholarly Articles / Find Trade(Professional) Articles / Find Primary Sources /

 Step 5.
 About Plagiarism

 Citation Help / Works Cited Examples

 Learn better seeing and hearing than reading?
 Check out these videos.
 Note: These videos were created at other institutions and are branded as such.
 However, the information they present is valid.
-Just substitute our Ask-A-Librarian if you have questions.
+Just substitute our Ask Us if you have questions.

 Understanding Your Assignment

 Whether your assignment involves writing a paper, a report, an essay; giving a speech; making a multi-media presentation or another kind of individual or group project, if it requires research, it is vital that you understand all aspects of the assignment before you begin the research process Often students are tripped up not because the intellectual content of their final product is lacking but because they have missed or incorrectly interpreted information in the assignment prompt.
 Even such mundane elements as due dates, formatting instructions, submission instructions, etc can affect grades so be aware of everything being ask of you.
 Make sure you understand: